 Idealists of the world unite

 A better world is possible.
 We all know this in our hearts.
-So how do we get there?
+So let’s build it.

 My name is Ami Dar, I am the founder of Idealist.org, and I want to tell you a story.
 This happened a long time ago, but it led me to start Idealist and it still drives me every day.
 I want to share this because I suspect that in your own life you’ve faced similar situations.
 And if you have, I believe that together we can change the world.
 Starting right now.

 I was born in Jerusalem, and raised mostly in Peru and in Mexico.
 When I was 15 my family moved back to Israel, and at 18 I was drafted into the Israeli army for three years of compulsory service.
 A year later, my unit was stationed on the Syrian border, and my job was to spend several hours each day alone on a watchtower, looking through a telescope across the barbed wire and the minefields, trying to spot any strange movements on the other side.

 One afternoon — I remember it was a cool, beautiful winter day — I suddenly had a thought that made me laugh out loud.
 I laughed because the idea was childish but also true, in that way that children have of recognizing the truth.